borgeee/newsletterlandingpage/README.md

-# lig_exam
+# lig-exam
-From Wireframe to Frontend Implementation
+From Wireframe to Frontend Implementation.
+Web Designer Technical Exam